asemio/SZXX/README.md

 ```
 This library includes two simple cell_parsers to get started: `Xlsx.yojson_cell_parser` and `Xlsx.string_cell_parser`, but creating your own `'a cell_parser` is probably a good idea.

-XLSX cells use XML-escaping (`&amp;` for "&", `&#x1F600;` for "😀" etc). `Xlsx.yojson_cell_parser` and `Xlsx.string_cell_parser` already unescape everything for you.
-If you write your own `cell_parser` and your cells might contain special characters or non-ASCII characters, you will need to call `SZXX.Xml.unescape` on data coming from **String**, **Formula**, and **Error** cells.
+XLSX cells use XML-escaping (`&amp;` for "&", `&#x1F600;` for "😀" etc).
+The two aforementioned "beginner" cell_parsers already unescape everything for you.
+If you write your own `cell_parser` and if your spreadsheets might contain special characters or non-ASCII characters, you will need to call `SZXX.Xml.unescape` on data coming from **String**, **Formula**, and **Error** cells.

 Most XLSX applications use Number cells (OCaml float) to encode Date and DateTime.
 Pass this float to `Xlsx.parse_date` or `Xlsx.parse_datetime` to decode it.
 The Date cell type was only introduced to Excel in 2010 and few XLSX files use it.

 The vast majority of applications that generate XLSX files will not inline the contents of String cells directly into the spreadsheet.
 Instead, String cells will contain a reference to an offset in the **Shared Strings Table** (the **SST**).
-This saves space by reusing strings, but 99% of the time those applications will place the SST **after** the sheet!
+This saves space by reusing strings, but 99% of the time those applications will place the SST **after** the sheet and that's not ideal...

 If the XLSX document is in the form of a file, then it's fine because SZXX can jump around the file to parse the SST before reading the rows.
-But the location of the SST matters when we cannot rewind, such as when parsing directly from an HTTP stream.
+But the location of the SST matters when we cannot rewind, such as when parsing directly from an HTTP stream, because it means we might need to cache rows until we can decode them using the SST.
+As you'll see, SZXX has options to handle this issue.

 We can inspect the structure of a file using `zipinfo`:
 ```sh